 Copyright / Permission to Use

-Permission to use this document is implicit in your downloading it directly from the HomeBank SB resources web page.
+Permission to use this document is implicit in your downloading it directly from the infotex small business resources web page.

 By using this template either in its entirety or any portion thereof, you acknowledge that you agree to the terms of use as dictated in the “Transfer of Copyright Agreement” located at copyright.infotex.com.
 This agreement establishes that when you customize this template to your specific needs, your organization may have copyright of the customized document.
 However, infotex retains copyright to the template.
 This agreement also establishes that you will not share this or any other template with third parties other than auditors and examiners.
 You may not transfer ownership of the customized documents to any other organization without the express written permission of infotex.